Theodor Albert Heidt

 the Victory Medal.

-At the time of his death Theodore A. Heidt was the husband of Irene A. Heidt of Kew
+At the time of his death Theodor A. Heidt was the husband of Irene M. Heidt of Kew

 Gardens, Long Island, NY.
-He was the only son of Alfred A. Heidt and Frieda Heidt.
+He was the only son of Albert A. Heidt and Frida B. Heidt.

 Albert Heidt owned and/or managed a number of establishments including managment of a bar and grill.